WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1DSNK/DIO/README.md

 ## Overview

 This example project demonstrates how to use WPC python driver to control DIO with whole port or assign pins

-In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).
+In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you want to build your own DIO application, try to use this as a basic template, then add your own code.
+If you'd like to create your own application, start by using this simple template, and then include your own code.

 ## How to use this example